sopra-fs24-group-42/server/README_inProgress.md

 During Sprint 2, we implemented a leaderboard for all players to compare their results after each game round.
 However, we also believe that it is important to support competition within one lobby.
 This will enhance players' entertainment and bring more joy to the game.
 Players should be able to access the leaderboard to see the outcomes of the one game round just after it has ended.
 After that, players should be redirected to the waiting room, where the host can start the game or change the game settings.

 - **Eliminated players stay in the game as spectators** In the next Sprint, we expect developers to complete the user stories left in the backlog that have low priority.
 The functionality specified in these user stories can help improve user satisfaction by letting eliminated players track the impacts of other players still in the game.
 For this task, there is a prepared user story.
-You may follow the link here [User Story #7](https://github.com/orgs/sopra-fs24-group-42/projects/1/views/1?pane=issue&itemId=57072825) to take a closer look.
+You may follow this link [User Story #7](https://github.com/orgs/sopra-fs24-group-42/projects/1/views/1?pane=issue&itemId=57072825) to take a closer look.

 ## Authors <a id="authors"></a>
 * [Charlotte Model](https://github.com/cmodel1)